 Gayle Feldman was born and raised in Philadelphia, and graduated from the Philadelphia High School for Girls and the University of Pennsylvania.
 Although she dreamed of becoming a foreign correspondent, she never quite conceived of publishing countless articles, a well-reviewed memoir, or an academic monograph examining a quarter-century of bestsellers and prize-winning books.
 She hardly thought she would live for long periods in Europe and Asia, and eventually call New York home.
-She didn’t realize that she would spend a good chunk of her own life writing the life story of another New Yorker, Bennett Cerf, the founder of Random House and a key cultural mover and shaker in mid-century America.
+She didn’t realize that she would spend a good chunk of her own life writing the life story of another New Yorker, Bennett Cerf, the co-founder of Random House and a key cultural mover and shaker in mid-century America.
 (Her previous association with Mr. Cerf was as a girl, being allowed to stay up late to watch What’s My Line?.)

 She took the road less traveled in 1973 when she moved to Britain and received her M.A. in Modern Languages from Cambridge University.
 Subsequently, a French government grant enabled her to teach and study for a year in Lille, France.
 She returned to Britain, married an Englishman, and worked as an editor of academic and educational books in London for seven years.